aiven/aiven-docs/docs/integrations/datadog/datadog-logs.md

 :::note
 Metrics and logs are correlated in Datadog by hostname.
-The metrics integration is currently configured to append the project name to the hostname in order to disambiguate between services that have the same name in different projects.
+The metrics integration is currently configured to append the project name to the hostname to disambiguate between services that have the same name in different projects.
 Adding the project name to the hostname in the syslog integration to Datadog assures that they can be correlated again in the Datadog dashboard.
 Not doing so will not result in missing